Need motorcycle insurance? Compare policies available from RAA and get your two wheels covered.

 This policy is designed for Australian riders who want the ultimate peace of mind from their insurance coverage.
 Benefits start with $20 million of legal liability cover when you cause damage to someone else’s vehicle or property, as well as $5 million of legal liability cover when you cause death or bodily injury.

 The policy also offers a wide range of other benefits, including cover for emergency repairs, flexible excess options, and a lifetime guarantee on authorised repairs.
+Remember to always check the Product Disclosure Statement (PDS) before going ahead with cover.

 What exactly is covered?